Quickly exit this site by pressing the Escape key Leave this site

 In these challenging times and with rapidly changing technology, we recognise that we must always seek to change and improve the service we provide.
 This new strategy is essential to our core values and sets out our commitment to victims and witnesses, our undertaking to deliver the best service possible, working together with partners, seeking to fulfil our mission and ensuring we deliver against our priorities.

-Now, more than ever, it is vital that victims and witnesses are able to access services easily, conveniently, and are not discouraged from reporting crime through fear or worry, lack of understanding, effective communication or previous poor experience of the criminal justice system.
+Now, more than ever, it is vital that victims and witnesses can access services easily, conveniently, and are not discouraged from reporting crime through fear or worry, lack of understanding, effective communication or previous poor experience of the criminal justice system.
 It is essential that we provide our officers with the knowledge and understanding to carry-out their duties to victims and witnesses with professionalism and positivity, building trust and confidence.
 As our service focuses on harm and vulnerability, we recognise that victims and witnesses are individuals with different needs and expectations.
 We need to ensure we fully understand what each individual needs in order to be able to provide the practical and emotional support required.
 This means focusing on values and quality of service.
-It is clear that the service we provide is not just about what we do, but how we do it.
+The service we provide is not just about what we do, but how we do it.
 We must ensure that every contact we have with a victim or witness is the best it can be and guard against it becoming transactional.
 It is crucial that victims of crime are treated with compassion, understanding, and are provided with the support and guidance needed for their criminal justice journey.

 As such, this strategy’s aims are clear and reflect the national position: